|

 Regulations Unique to Small Game Season -

-1. Hunting with centerfire rifles is prohibited, except during general gun season.
+1. Hunting with centerfire rifles is prohibited.

 2. Please read the “Dogs” section for important updates related to hunting with dogs.